p9verma/verma-705.603spring24/Sentiment_Analysis/SystemsPlan.md

 ### <u>Problem Statement</u>

-Fraudulent transactions on credit cards occur when unauthorized purchases are made from a card.
-These transactions are hard to detect because the attacker assumes the identity of the credit card holder when making the purchase.
-Fraudulent transactions attack the integrity of the financial institution, the card holder, and the stakeholder providing the goods being purchased.
+Amazon has identified a need to move beyond the traditional 5-star rating system.
+This system inherently includes limitations and subjectivity.The company aims to develop a more nuanced and reliable method of capturing customer feedback and product quality.

 ### <u>Value Proposition</u>

-The benefits of creating a system to detect fraudulent transactions will allow policing of fraud, safeguard the identity of cardholder, promote trust in the financial institution, and facilitate smoother economic transactions for all stakeholders.
+The benefits of creating a system to move beyond the traditional 5-star rating system will allow Amazon to facilitate more meaningful insights when reviewing purchases and consuming reviews and better feeback for businesses selling reviewed products.

 ## **Why is our solution a viable one?**

-An ML solution fits this problem because it is hard to encode in software and algorithmically define.
-Differences between true and fradulent transactions are subtle and often unclear to the human eye.
-Patterns in the data that indicate fraud may be convoluted in complex mathematical regression or correlation amongst multiple factors or features.
-Further, the amount of non-fraudulent transactions greatly outnumbers the amount of fradulent ones.
-This creates immensely large and unbalanced datasets that can be tedious to analyze without the use of advanced ML methodologies.
-    We can tolerate a small degree of mistakes in this system, as ultimately, most credit card fraud is not life-thratening.
-However, fraud is a costly problem to all parties involved and most true positives must be detected.
+An ML solution fits this problem because the traditional 5-star rating system is limited in it's ability to scale further than a quantitative score.
+To encode greater, more meaningful information in a review label, we must consider an ML solution.
+Patterns in the data that indicate reviewer sentiment may be detected by humans but it is not feasible in large quantities such as all Amazon reviews.may be convoluted in complex mathematical regression or correlation amongst multiple factors or features.The ML solution will provide the quantitative robustness and automation needed in this system.
+We can tolerate a reasonable degree of mistakes in this system, as ultimately, most incorrectly classified reviews are not life-threatening.

 # REQUIREMENTS (What's)
 ## **SCOPE:**

 ### <u>What are our goals?</u>

-One of the main goals of this system is to mark transactions on their likelihood of being fraudulent.
+One of the main goals of this system is to mark reviews based on their overall sentiment.
 The model should consider a probability computed from the training-based predictions that will guide the system’s label for the transaction.
-This is a systematic goal that will help the user make an informed decision on whether the transaction needs to be inspected and refunded.
-The overall system will require the user to ultimately use some contextual and human inputs to determine whether the transaction is infact fraudulent - i.e. if the transaction is labelled non-fradulent but occurs in a country where the cardholder was never present, it is likely fraudulent.
+This is a systematic goal that will help the user understand wholistically the reviewer's intentions.
+The overall system will require the user to ultimately use some contextual and human inputs to determine the actual sentiment of the review.
 The goal of the model is to guide in this decision making process.

 ### <u>What are the success criteria?</u>

 The success criteria in this system will be tests performed on labeled data.
-Since the system will perform predictions in an unsupervised environment, it is difficult to get error scores.
-However, some metrics we can use to evaluate the runtime performance of the system are precision, recall, F1-score, and MCC.
-These metrics go beyond accuracy to measure the performance of a model in an imabalanced dataset.
+Since the system will perform predictions in an unsupervised environment, it is difficult to get error scores in the real world.
+We can do the best my finetuning the model before deployment.
+However, in the input data we have the quantitative 5-star rating.
+This can be encoded to extract what the reviewer *intends* for the review sentiment to be and succes metrics can be basedvon this "ground truth".
+Some metrics we can use to evaluate the runtime performance of the system are precision, recall, and F1-score.
+These metrics go beyond accuracy to measure the performance of a model.

 ## **REQUIREMENTS:**

 ### <u>What are our (system) Assumptions?</u>
-- The input data is highly imbalanced.
+- The input data is textual.
-- There are underlying patterns that can be detected from transaction data to aid the development of a usable ML model.
+- There are underlying patterns that can be detected from review text to aid the development of a usable ML model.
-- There are enough data point with fraudulent and non-fraudulent transactions to train a model.
-There is sufficient data.
+- The data inputted in this system is not highly sensitive as reviews are public.

 ### <u>What are our (system) Requirements?</u>
-- Input credit card transaction data in a csv format.
+- Input review data is in a csv format with text and rating features.
-- The system must have a reasonable large memory and gpu/cpu operating capability to process complex training methods on large and high-dimensional datasets.
+- The system must have a reasonably large memory and gpu/cpu operating capability to process complex prediction methods on large datasets.
-- Store and secure input data.
-The data inputted in this system may be highly sensitive and should be protected from breaches or leaks.
+- The Natural Language Tookit is available for downloading dependencies.

 ## **RISK & UNCERTAINTIES:**

 ### <u>What are the possible harms?, What are the causes of mistakes</u>

 The possible harms in this system can be emotional and financial damage.
-If a fraudulent tranasaction is marked as non-fradulent by the model, the cardholder may lose trust in the financial institution using this model.
-The specific amount, nature, and recognition of the fraud will dictate the degree of the damage caused by the system being inaccurate.
+If a review is incorectly labelled by the model, the user may lose trust in Amazon's review system and the business/movie being reviewed may incur reputational damage.

-Some cases of errors or mistakes include the manner in which data is collected for the model.
-Inconsistencies or discrepancies in collecting, aggregating, reporting, storing, loading, and processing the data may cause discrepancies and error is the feature extraction, data loading, data massaging, and model creating processes.
+Some cases of errors or mistakes include the manner in which data is created for the model.
+Inconsistencies or discrepancies in the reviewer's rating score (used for metrics) from what is actually true will skew the model, as it is developed based on the reviewer's own rating.
+This is a drawback in our system.
+Future work may involve creating a more robust ground truth based on other features.
+This may involve a unique/normalized rating scale for each user that scales standard 5-star ratings based on the user's history of ratings, average rating feature, review title feature's extracted sentiment and helpful vote feature.

 # IMPLEMENTATION (How's)
 ## **DEVELOPMENT:**